redis-developer/ArXivChatGuru/README.md

     <a href="https://github.com/redis-developer/redis-ai-resources"><img src="./app/assets/arxivguru_crop.png" width="30%"><img></a>
 </div>

-# ArXiv ChatGuru: Exploring Conversational Scientific Literature 📖
+# ArXiv ChatGuru

 Welcome to **ArXiv ChatGuru**.
-This tool harnesses LangChain and Redis to make ArXiv's vast collection of scientific papers more interactive.
+This tool harnesses `LangChain` and `Redis` to make ArXiv's vast collection of scientific papers more interactive.
 Through this approach, we aim to make accessing and understanding research easier and more engaging, but also just to teach about how Retrieval Augmented Generation (RAG) systems work.

 ## 📖 How it Works